Sample text

 Regular expressions are powerful, but they are hard to trust until you can see exactly what they match.
 A regex tester helps developers validate patterns before using them in code, config, search filters, validation rules, and text processing workflows.

-It works especially well with Text Compare for before-and-after text review, URL Encoder/Decoder for query-string testing, JSON Formatter for structured payloads, and Base64 Tool when your sample text includes encoded data.
+It works especially well with Text Compare for before-and-after text review, URL Encoder & Decoder for query-string testing, JSON Formatter for structured payloads, and Base64 Encoder & Decoder when your sample text includes encoded data.

 Teams use regex testers to validate emails, URLs, identifiers, log lines, query parameters, tokens, and structured text.
 Match highlighting helps confirm whether the pattern is too broad, too narrow, or failing on edge cases.